parthicccc/FlashCard_LearningApp/README.md

 A functional, user-friendly flashcard learning application that promotes effective learning through quizzes and instant feedback.
 It serves as a scalable base for future educational Flutter projects.

----

-Would you like me to add a **short "Getting Started" section** (setup and run instructions) below this for your GitHub README?